 - Your dBm is in the upper left-hand corner of the screen.

-If you’re unable to find any of these options during your field test mode process, you most likely have an incompatible carrier and chipset.
+If you’re unable to find any of these options during your field test mode process, you most likely have an incompatible chipset.
 The next best method is performing a speed test around areas inside and outside your home.
 But once we crack the code on dBm readings on your iPhone, we’ll update as soon as possible.

 Remember -50 dB is great signal and -120 dB is poor signal.
 Readings take a few seconds (from 15 to 45 seconds depending on the carrier) to update the dB values, so walk slowly and take your time.

 See which areas get closest to -50 dB.
 Once you find that one location that gets consistently better dB reading, it means you've also located the general location of your cell tower.
 Bonus!